Xiangrui-Yu/CapStone/README.md

 ## URL
 https://capstone-zbrk.onrender.com
 ## Introduction
-A Twitter clone with functionality of tweeting, reply, retweet, reaction and add followers.
+A full-stack Twitter clone flask-react project with functionality of tweeting, reply, retweet, reaction and add followers.

 ## Technologies Used
 The project is built using a variety of technologies, including: